Journey for Margaret: Plot

-London is bombed again during the night; and John and Allison go around looking for stories to write, when they encounter a woman carrying a dead baby.
+London is bombed again during the night; and John and Allison go around looking for stories to write, when they encounter a woman carrying a dead child.
 John, increasingly upset, is inspired to write stories.
 Back at the orphanage, Peter and Margaret are to meet their prospective parents.
 John agrees to accompany them; but they cling to him, even though the potential adopters are very nice.

 Via cable, John asks Nora if he can adopt the two children and bring them back with him.
 Nora's mother answers that Nora is ill but "certain will want children".
 Nora had a breakdown after receiving his telegram but recovers and writes to confirm she wants him and a home and children, "two, four, ten, bring them".

 It turns out the flight from London to Portugal is full.
 John tries to negotiate with the passengers not to use their full baggage allowance, but it doesn't work.
 John is allowed to bring only one child and is advised to let the children perform an IQ test to determine which to bring with him.
 Margaret scores higher, and John must return Peter to foster care.
 Heartbroken, John still goes to the airport with Margaret; but, when John is about to board the plane, one of the other passengers has given up her baggage allowance to make room for Peter.

 Later, after a long trip, John and the children arrive by ship to the port in New York, watching the shimmering lights of the city in the distance.
 Nora comes to meet them on the ship.
 There is an air raid alarm, but Nora tells the children that, once the war is over, they will never have to worry that the lights in the city will be turned off.